Zhemao hoaxes: Detection

-Chinese web novel author Yifan (伊凡 (Yīfán)) came upon Zhemao's Chinese Wikipedia article on a "Kashin silver mine" during research for a book and was intrigued by its detail, which included background on its social history, soil composition, and refining processes.
+Chinese novelist Yifan (伊凡 (Yīfán)) came upon Zhemao's Chinese Wikipedia article on a "Kashin silver mine" during research for a book and was intrigued by its detail, which included background on its social history, soil composition, and refining processes.
 He noticed, however, that the Russian Wikipedia equivalents of these articles either were much shorter or did not exist.
-The Chinese articles included people and embellishments not found in other language Wikipedia articles.
+The Chinese articles included people and embellishments not found in their equivalent articles on other languages' Wikipedias.
 A citation about medieval mining technique led to an article about modern, automated mining.
 Kashin existed but its silver mine did not.
-When Yifan asked Russian speakers to verify details, some references did not check out, with either the pages or editions of the books nonexistent.
+When Yifan asked Russian speakers to verify details, some references were found to be illegitimate, with either the pages or editions of the books nonexistent.
 Further investigation into Zhemao's long articles on Slavic battles also did not appear in the Russian historical record.
 Yifan posted his findings on the Chinese question-and-answer website Zhihu in June 2022.

 Zhemao posted an apology the same month on the English Wikipedia that explained how her actions, initially innocuous, grew out of control.
 She explained her background as a housewife with neither an advanced degree nor fluency in English or Russian.
 Unable to read source material, she augmented the output of translation software with her own imagination, which grew into extended works of fiction.
 Zhemao attributed the sockpuppet accounts to loneliness, as imaginary friends or cosplay as parasocial relationships in the absence of other social relationships and circumstances of her husband's frequent business travel.
 She apologized to the Russian scholars she befriended and portrayed, and pledged to take up a craft instead of continuing with her project.

 Aftermath

-A cadre of Wikipedia volunteers reviewed Zhemao's edits to over 300 articles.
+Wikipedia volunteers reviewed Zhemao's edits to over 300 articles.
 Some consulted topical expertise to separate fact from fiction.
-Most of her articles were deleted by June 17.
+Most of her articles were deleted the same month as Yifan's Zhihu post.
 Her multiple accounts were permanently blocked.
 Volunteers continued to review her edits a month later.

-The Zhemao hoaxes were among Wikipedia's largest, having exploited a gap in standard Wikipedia good faith practices in which editors check for proper sources and obvious plagiarism, but not necessarily whether obscure sources verify the article content.
-Chinese Wikipedia editors described regret in having been deceived, abetted Zhemao, and participated in damaging the encyclopedia's already delicate reputation for reliability.
-Engadget likened the Zhemao hoaxes to the 2007 Essjay controversy, in which a Wikipedia editor similarly faked their stated expertise.
+The Zhemao hoaxes were among Wikipedia's largest, having exploited a gap in standard Wikipedia good faith practices in which editors check for proper sources and obvious plagiarism but not whether obscure sources verify the article content.
+Chinese Wikipedia editors described regret that they abetted and were deceived by Zhemao and participated in damaging the encyclopedia's already delicate reputation for reliability.
+Engadget likened the Zhemao hoaxes to the 2007 Essjay controversy, in which a Wikipedia editor similarly faked his stated expertise.

-Multiple publications remarked on the missed opportunity of Zhemao not publishing her writing as standalone fiction, based on editor remarks on the quality and rigor of its prose.
-Some publications dubbed Zhemao a "Chinese Borges".
+Multiple publications remarked on the missed opportunity of Zhemao not publishing her writing as standalone fiction, based on editorial remarks on the quality and rigor of its prose.
+Some publications even dubbed Zhemao a "Chinese Borges".